1. Ant Farm

 Not all pets are born geniuses, and honestly, that’s part of their charm.
 While some animals astonish us with their smarts, others are so hilariously clueless that they make owning them a challenge.
 From forgetful fish to birds that “talk back” without understanding a word, these pets redefine what it means to be adorably dense.
-Here are 17 hilariously dumb pets and why they’ve earned their spot on this list.
+Here are some hilariously dumb pets and why they’ve earned their spot on this list.
+And please don’t take this story too seriously, we are serious about our content but this is just a cheeky article, thanks.

 iStock